-At the HEP group, we are looking for motivated Ph.D students to join us on a range of exciting projects.
+Ph.D students to join us on a range of exciting projects.
 High Energy Physics is poised on the verge of a revolution with the LHC soon to attain peak energy and luminosity and a whole new generation of cosmological and gravitational experiments coming up.
 This means we are certain to cross over into unexplored territory beyond the standard model of particles and the standard model of cosmology, into supersymmetry, dark matter, dark energy, astrophysical cosmology, astrostatistics, hidden sectors and extra dimensions.

-At our group, there is scope to do research in the formal aspects of theory (Quantum Chromodynamics, String Theory), phenomenology targeting the latest collider searches (beyond the standard model, neutrinos, dark matter, Higgs), and also experimental research based on the Belle-2 experiment in Japan & the CMS experiment at the CERN LHC (on topics such as flavour physics, Higgs physics, search for physics beyond the standard model along with particle physics detector development and reconstruction).
-The HEP group is also a part of the NOvA Neutrino collaboration at Fermilab, USA; Belle collaboration at KEK, JAPAN; and with faculty working as part of the CMS collaboration at CERN, Switzerland.
-To find out more details please visit the IITH HEP group webpage http://physics.iith.ac.in/HEP Physics/ which also contains the research profiles of individual faculty members.
+At our group, there is scope to do research in the formal aspects of theory (Quantum Chromodynamics, String Theory), phenomenology targeting the latest collider searches (beyond the standard model, neutrinos, dark matter, Higgs), and also experimental research based on the the Compact Muon Solenoid (CMS) experiment at the CERN Large Hadron Collider & the Belle-2 experiment in Japan (on topics such as flavour physics, Higgs physics, search for new particles associated with physics beyond the standard model such as Dark Matter candidates).
+The HEP group is also a part of leading international experiments and collaborations worldwide with faculty members work ing as part of the CMS collaboration at CERN, Switzerland; the NOvA Neutrino collaboration at Fermilab, USA; and the Belle collaboration at KEK, JAPAN.